FunnelKit

 Configure the delay to 365 days or 12 months.

-After you set the delay, you need to create an email to congratulate the buyer on their first purchase anniversary.
+After you set the delay, you need to draft an email congratulating the buyer on their first purchase anniversary.

-You can also create a coupon code to urge them to buy from your store.
+You can also create a coupon code to encourage them to shop at your store.

 Add the ‘Create Coupon’ action and configure the coupon settings as discussed above.
 You can give them an exclusive 25% discount coupon code on this special occasion.